starkfell/100DaysOfIaC/articles/day.74.deploying.private.k8s.clusters.in.azure.part3.md

 </br>

-## Deploying the Kubernetes Jumpbox Container
+## Deploy the Kubernetes Jumpbox Container

 Next, run the following command to deploy an Azure Container Instance to connecting to the Kubernetes Cluster.